CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 5 - Time.md

-## VI.
-Time
+## V. Time
-Let us talk about how time and date are measured in astronomy.
+We will now move on to specific times of observations from the ground, so let us talk about time:

 ### Sidereal and Solar time
 When measuring time, two types of time must be distinguished: